Integrating Over-the-Air Federated Learning and Non-Orthogonal Multiple Access: What Role can RIS Play?: Introduction

 Due to the interference caused by the spectrum sharing among multiple users, efficient resource management and interference mitigation are the fundamental research challenges for NOMA networks \cite{Liu2017NOMA, Liu2017Grouping, Zhao2017Spectrum, Cui2018QoE}.
 To improve the spectrum efficiency, Zhao \textit{et. al} \cite{Zhao2017Spectrum} formulated a joint problem of spectrum allocation and power control in NOMA enhanced heterogeneous networks.
 Also, by adopting the matching theory and optimization methods, the authors of \cite{Cui2018QoE} aimed to provide better user experience in the multi-cell NOMA networks with multiple subcarriers.
-Besides, considering the problems in RIS-aided NOMA networks, cases from ideal and non-ideal RIS to single and multi-cell were discussed in \cite{Mu2020Exploiting} and \cite{Ni2020Resource}, respectively.
+Besides, considering the problems in RIS-aided NOMA networks, cases from ideal and non-ideal RIS to single and multi-cell were discussed in \cite{Mu2020Exploiting} and \cite{Ni2021Resource}, respectively.
 Motivated by the ability to learn from long-term evolution, Liu \textit{et. al} \cite{Liu2020RIS} developed reinforcement learning based approaches to solve the RIS deployment problem in a highly dynamic NOMA network.
+However, most prior works ignore the system heterogeneity from device status to service requirements.
+For instance, the computation units and energy supplies of many Internet-of-Things (IoT) devices are usually insufficient, which makes them prefer to data offloading rather than local computing.
+Moreover, future networks may involve a multitude of user devices in most cases, their services and applications can be quite various from one another \cite{Yonina2021Federated}.
+Therefore, these behavior heterogeneities should be carefully addressed to fulfill the intelligence vision of next-generation wireless networks.